 What are the benefits of participating in Capture?

 Capture, along with its many partners and participants, harnesses the energy collectively generated to create excitement around lens-based art for the month of April.
 Your exhibition and/or event will be part of a citywide celebration with the opportunity to participate in meaningful discourse about the medium.

 The Capture website includes all Festival activities, including every exhibition and event, along with a handy “My Itinerary” feature that allows visitors to plan what they’d like to see and share it with friends.

-Selected Exhibitions also receive:
+Participating Exhibitions also receive:

 - At least one full page in the Capture Photography Festival Magazine, with a 200-word exhibition description and at least one image reproduction.
 (Featured Exhibitions receive multiple pages, more images, and a longer write-up.)

 - One webpage with up to 7 images on the Festival website.

 - Opportunity to participate in Capture programming, such as gallery hops.